 Whilst doing this activity we talked about how litter and pollution might impact fish and other marine life and where we had seen litter recently.

 Another idea is to set up a beach scene and then add pollution to the sea and shore.
-I know which version I would rather spend time at.
+I know which version of the beach I would rather spend time at.

 What can we do about pollution?